miletbaker/add_nested_fields/README.md

 This is needed because models are not removed until the save so in some cases the user may have requested to delete a nested model by setting _delete to true but at the time of validation the model is still present.

 There are also some issues validating that the parent_id is present in the child.
 [See the RailsForum.com thread for details](http://railsforum.com/viewtopic.php?pid=91229)

+I18N
+====
+There is I18N support and an english translation is included.

 Copyright (c) 2009 Go Tripod Ltd, released under the MIT license